Seller financing: Seller financing in housing

 In the United States, seller financing has emerged as a way for people with poor credit a path toward home ownership following stricter regulations placed on mortgage lending following the subprime crisis of 2008.
 Unlike a regular mortgage, in which the buyer gets the legal title to the house, the buyer in seller financing does not receive the legal title until they have fully paid off the purchase price of the house.
 This means that if a buyer misses a payment, they can be evicted and lose all money and interest put into the house.
 In addition, the buyer is often responsible for repairs, taxes and insurance, meaning that they have the responsibilities of being a homeowner without the rights of actually owning the property.
 Seller financing contracts are subject to fewer consumer protections than mortgage loans in most states.

 While seller financing can provide a unique way for people with low credit scores to obtain a path to home ownership, they are considered predatory by groups such as the Center for American Progress.
 In addition, some investment firms have shied away from getting involved with seller financing out of fear for their reputations.
 A 2012 study of seller financing contracts in Maverick County, Texas found that less than 20% of people who signed such a contract ever came to fully own the home.
+To combat the concern for predatory lending practices, the legislative and executive branches of the United States government passed the Dodd–Frank Wall Street Reform and Consumer Protection Act and signed it into law in 2010, which contained within this legislation, a set of rules called the Loan Originator Rules.
+There is a portion of those aforementioned rules that regulates the creation of consumer mortgage loans under a seller-financed transaction that prohibits the use of predatory tactics.